TheOpenSourceNinja/Clapdroid/README.md

 ## for Android:

 ### To build:
+1. Optional but recommended: Set the environment variable $APP_PACKAGE_DOMAIN to a domain you own.
-In a terminal, cd to the Clapdroid directory and run the command `buildozer android debug`
+2. In a terminal, cd to the Clapdroid directory and run the command `buildozer android debug`

 ### To run:
 1. Connect an Android device or start an Android emulator.